 In January 2014, Irene Kozlowski was elected to the Board of Directors for the Thunder Bay Chamber of Commerce.
 Thunder Bay Chamber of Commerce actively advocates for business within the City of Thunder Bay in areas such as advocacy, professional development, communication and networking.

 Irene Kozlowski was appointed in 2014 to Lakehead University’s “President’s Advisory Council on Economic Development.”
 The purpose is to advise the President of Lakehead University on how the university can plan an even more integral role in the economic development of Northwestern Ontario.
 PACED members were selected based on individual skill sets of members.

 Irene Kozlowski was an appointee for the Ministry of Economic Development’s Small Business Agency of Ontario (SBA), representing Northwestern Ontario’s IT industry.
 The SBAO is comprised of members determined and appointed for two-year terms by the Lieutenant Governor in Council, on the recommendation of the Minister.
 Membership reflects the broad range of communities, sectors and organizations within Ontario’s diverse SME population.
-Creative thinking and decision-making, demonstrated leadership, and effective communications skills are required of each member.
+Creative thinking and decision-making, demonstrated leadership, and effective communication skills are required of each member.
 Irene Kozlowski was appointed for two terms.

 Thunder Bay Cluster Innovation Table – Women in Business in Northwestern Ontario

-Irene Kozlowski was appointed to the Thunder Bay Cluster Innovation Table which works with communities across Northern Ontario including: Timmins, Sudbury, Red Lake, Sault Ste.
+Irene Kozlowski was appointed to the Thunder Bay Cluster Innovation Table which works with communities across Northern Ontario including Timmins, Sudbury, Red Lake, Sault Ste.
 Marie and North Bay.